SocialBeats/microservice-template/README.md

 ## Linting

-You will have a better experience developing using **_.vscode_** feautres provided in this template.
+You will have a better experience developing using **_.vscode_** features provided in this template.
 To do so, you must first install the following extensions in your vs-code:

 - Prettier - Code formatter
 - ESLint